-Whenever we see an insect we always wonder if it will bite humans; this is especially true with cockroaches.
+Whenever we see an insect, we always wonder if it will bite humans; this is especially true with cockroaches.
 You might be surprised to discover that some species of cockroaches are able to bite humans.
-For example, German cockroaches may bite humans, however, it is not common for them to do so.
+For example, German cockroaches may be known to bite humans once.
+However, it is not common for them to do so.
 Two other species of cockroaches, the Australian and American, are known to bite humans more frequently.
 It has been documented that these two species are typically the culprits of all cockroach bites.

 How do I know if I have a Cockroach Bite?

 It can be hard to determine if an insect bite is a cockroach bite simply because it may look like other insect bites.
 There is also a possibility that what you believe is a cockroach bite isn't an insect bite.
-It could be a skin rash or irritation.
+It could be a skin rash or irritation from insect bites.

 Cockroaches eat meat and plants, making them omnivores.
 It has been recorded that cockroaches eat human flesh from living and dead specimens.
-However, cockroaches are more likely to bite on human fingernails, eyelashes, feet, and hands.
+However, cockroaches are more likely to bite on human fingernails, eyelashes, feet, and hands than body parts.
 Cockroach bites in these areas create swelling, lesions, and skin irritation.

 When you get roaches in the home, cases involving cockroaches biting humans are extremely rare, but if they bite people, it can cause allergic reactions.
 A cockroach bite is more than an inconvenience to a person with asthma or other breathing issues.

 Although cockroach bites are not dangerous to humans; however, the allergens they produce pose a problem.
 Often the result of allergens is a skin reaction, such as a rash that lasts for days or even triggers an asthma attack.

 Should you be bitten by a cockroach, take all necessary precautions to prevent wound infection.
 Try to avoid rubbing or pressing the bite's location; wash it with warm water and soap.